dromara/liteflow/README.md

 <img src="static/img/flow_e1.svg" style="zoom: 80%">
 <img src="static/img/flow_e2.svg" style="zoom: 80%">

-All this takes advantage of LiteFlow effortlessly!
+These processes can be easily solved with LiteFlow!
 The framework has a very low threshold to learn the expression language, but it can accomplish extremely high complexity of the choreography.

-LiteFlow has an extremely detailed and easy-to-understand documentation system that can help you solve more than 95% of your problems when using the framework.
+LiteFlow has an extremely detailed and easy-to-understand documentation， it can help you solve more than 95% of your problems when using the framework.

-To date, LiteFlow has 658 test cases and more.
+Right now LiteFlow has 658 test cases and more.
 Complete documentation and comprehensive test case coverage guarantee the stability of LiteFlow framework!

-LiteFlow looks forward to your understanding!
+Looking forward to your use！

 **WECHAT OFFICIAL ACCOUNT**